dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

 Dafny isn't sure how the length of the array relates to the loop variable.
-Thinking about it a bit deeper: We've implicitly made an assumption with the array that `Fizzbuzz()` returned: namely, that it's long enough for us to loop over from `0` to `n-1`!
+Thinking about it a bit deeper: We've implicitly made an assumption with the array that `Fizzbuzz()` returned: namely, that it's long enough for us to loop over from `0` to `n`!
 Think about all the times you've assumed something about the length of an array only to find you were wrong!
 Dafny won't let you make that mistake here.

 But it's not hard to stare at this code for a minute and convince ourselves that the returned array is of length `n` and to conclude that, as before,